TheRoddyWMS/Roddy/CHANGELIST.md

   - Added `testRunVariableWidth` application property to change the width of the printing of job-parameter names.
 Defaults to old values 25.

   - Update to Gradle 5.1.1

+  - Update to RoddyToolLib 2.1.1

 * 3.4.2